Save the planet

 Start your recycling efforts at home.

-We can all play our part in the endeavours to save our planet.
+We can all play our part in the endeavors to save our planet for future generations.

 However small the part you play in recycling, when combined with the efforts of everybody else playing their part: it makes a huge difference on a global scale.

-Remember, good habits are the same as bad habits, they are something you did habitually untill they became second nature.
+Remember, good habits are the same as bad habits, they are something you did habitually until they became second nature, so start working on building up green habits.

 I understand most schools these days have programs to teach the benefits of recycling so it would be a good idea to check on their advice.